This is the multi-page printable view of this section. Click here to print.

 The lima command also accepts the instance name as the environment variable $LIMA_INSTANCE.

-SSH can be used too:
+Instead of the limactl shell command, SSH can be used too:

 $ limactl ls --format='{{.SSHConfigFile}}' default